louismullie/temp-data/markdown_final/eeebc3f5-a128-2a8e-d7b5-5e2ae4b87a7b.md

 ### ACG clinical guideline for the diagnosis and management of gastroesophageal reflux disease [^b039fd45].
 The American Journal of Gastroenterology (2022).
 High credibility.

 Extraesophageal GERD symptoms — symptom epidemiology shows overlapping complaints and variable attribution.
-"In a US survey study, 26% of patients reported both GERD and laryngeal symptoms."
-Among those with both, "38% reported voice disorders and 44% had occasional breathing difficulties."
-Attribution of cough to reflux varies: "Some studies have suggested that chronic cough may be due to GERD in 21%–41% of cases."
+"In a US survey study, 26% of patients reported both GERD and laryngeal symptoms".
+Among those with both, "38% reported voice disorders and 44% had occasional breathing difficulties".
+Attribution of cough to reflux varies: "Some studies have suggested that chronic cough may be due to GERD in 21%–41% of cases".

 ---

 ### ACG clinical guideline for the diagnosis and management of gastroesophageal reflux disease [^2208d403].
 The American Journal of Gastroenterology (2022).
 High credibility.

-Histamine-2 receptor antagonist (H2RA) at bedtime — For persistent nocturnal symptoms on PPI therapy, "use of a bedtime H2RA may be beneficial if dosed on an as-needed basis" and for those with "objective evidence of nocturnal acid reflux on pH monitoring despite PPI treatment," though tachyphylaxis has been observed with "loss of pH control… after a month of bedtime H2RA therapy."
+Histamine-2 receptor antagonist (H2RA) at bedtime — For persistent nocturnal symptoms on PPI therapy, "use of a bedtime H2RA may be beneficial if dosed on an as-needed basis" and for those with "objective evidence of nocturnal acid reflux on pH monitoring despite PPI treatment", though tachyphylaxis has been observed with "loss of pH control… after a month of bedtime H2RA therapy".

 ---